 Before you run AutoUpgrade to complete the conversion and upgrade.
 Oracle strongly recommends that you create a full backup of your source database, and complete thorough testing of the upgrade.
 There is no option to roll back to the non-CDB Oracle Database state after AutoUpgrade starts this procedure.

-Figure 2-2 Converting and Upgrading a Non-CDB Using AutoUpgrade
+Figure 2-1 Converting a Non-CDB to a PDB and Upgrading the PDB Using AutoUpgrade